tmtsoftware/stil-workshop/README.md

 * OPTIONAL: if no commit to be made, at that point, you can: pull or rebase
   * after pulling, check branches pulled: `git branch --all`
+  * if `master` got new things, you will need to rebase in order to avoid conflict at the time you pull request

 * Once done, push to server (`-u` means start tracking)
   * `git push -u origin [branch name]`